ryanrhymes/iving_applet_max_image_caption_generator_webapp/README.md

 # Note

 This applet does not work at the moment, need to add some logic that web service waits until the api service is up and running.
+Or you can start the two containers manually in order to start the service.

 Please fix it!